-Under ESSA, Massachusetts’s Title II application and review process will further promote equity and development of more effective educators.
-Beginning in FY18, Title IIA application approval will be tied to a district’s submission of an approvable equity plan, where applicable.
+Under ESSA, Massachusetts’s Title II-A application and review process will further promote equity and development of more effective educators.
+Title IIA application approval is tied to a district’s submission of an approvable equity plan, where applicable.
+Massachusetts’s Title IIA district application includes an assurance for all districts to confirm that they have reviewed their Student Learning Experience data and have begun to address any equity gaps.
+In addition, districts are monitored based on the Public-School Monitoring six-year cycle.
+As part of this monitoring, districts are required to identify and address any disparities that result in low-income students, students of color, English learners, and students with disabilities being taught at higher rates than other students by lower rated, inexperienced, or out-of-field teachers.
+ESEA § 1111(g)(1)(B).
+Districts must address:

+How it is closing any inequities in the rates at which low-income students, students of color, English learners, and students with disabilities are taught by lower rated, out-of-field, or inexperienced teachers?

+To what extent are the district’s plans to address inequities based on data?

 Timelines and Interim Targets.
 If there is one or more difference in rates in 5.3.B, describe the SEA’s timelines and interim targets for eliminating all differences in rates.

-The following baseline data comes from the SLE report, using statewide data on student subgroups.
+The following baseline data comes from the SLE report, using statewide data on student groups with three years of history in SY2022.